 - Hiring freelancers or contractors

 There are very few LLCs that don’t fall into any of these categories, so chances are your company will need an EIN.
-But let’s say you operate a single-member limited liability company, and you somehow don’t need to do any of those things.
-Even in this scenario, you still might want to get an EIN solely so that you don’t have to use your Social Security number in an official capacity for your business, as the EIN can replace the SSN for any business transaction, protecting your privacy.
+But let’s say you operate a single-member LLC and you don’t meet any of these conditions.
+Even in this scenario, you still might want to get an EIN so that you don’t have to use your Social Security Number in an official business capacity, as the EIN can replace your SSN for any business transaction, protecting your privacy.
 In general, an EIN makes life easier for your LLC, so it can be a good idea to apply for one regardless of circumstances.

 How Do I Get an EIN?

-You can easily obtain a federal tax ID number from the Internal Revenue Service, and it’s entirely free of charge to do so.
-You can apply for an EIN online, by fax, or by mail, and international applicants may also apply via telephone.
-Obviously, the most popular option is to apply online through the IRS website.
+You can apply for one online, by fax, or by mail, and international applicants may also apply via telephone.
+The quickest, easiest, and most popular application option is online through the IRS website.

 - The legal name and physical address of your business